Manage sessions

 - Click New session button

-- Select your server and choose:
+- Select your server and account (see Account selection)

 - Terminal opens in new tab